wp-plugins/easing-slider/readme.txt

 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.1 =
+* Fixed all IE bugs.
+Now working perfectly in IE7+.
+* Separated legacy code into its own separate file.
+* Added languages file with .pot for translating the plugin.
+* Fixed some textual mistakes and commenting errors.
+* Fixed backface visbility bugs in Webkit browsers.
+* Improved reliability of responsive functionality on plugin initialization.
+* Fixed escaping issues related to slashes and quotation marks in strings.
+* Improved admin notices functionality: now using WordPress native hooks.

 = 2.1 =
 * Added "Customize" panel which allows you to make basic slideshow styling alterations using a new visual editor.